Light of the Path Retreat 2017

 What is the Light of the Path Retreat?

 Light of the Path Retreat 2017 is the fifth of a 5-year series of teaching retreats led by Kyabje Lama Zopa Rinpoche in Black Mountain, North Carolina, USA, and hosted by Kadampa Center (an FPMT affiliate located in Raleigh, NC).
 This year, for the first time, Rinpoche has kindly offered to teach for four weeks.
 The root text for the course is Lama Atisha's Lamp for the Path to Enlightenment.
 Anyone is welcome to attend, even if you did not come in previous years.
-You can stream the teachings from past years on FPMT’s Online Learning Center to help prepare.

 What is it like to be there?